 The most important part of implementing accounting software is having it set up correctly, to suit the needs of your business.
 An incorrect setup can lead to inconsistencies between your books and bank recon statements, and this would ultimately affect your tax filing.
 It is recommended that businesses consult the experts when implementing new software to aid accurate setup and train staff who will be making use of the software most.

 Fusion CPA has certified accountants who are experienced in using QuickBooks Online and understand the intricacies of the software setup.
-We can show you how to add assets in QuickBooks Online and walk you through the process of making use of the software for bookkeeping.
+We can show you how to add assets in QuickBooks Online and walk you through the process of using the software to its full potential.
 Our team of experienced accounting professionals can help you keep your software up-to-date to avoid unwanted issues with the IRS.